What to know about LA’s new anti-camping law for public spaces

 -Within two feet of a fire hydrant

-Additionally, the City Council may vote to put the same restrictions on a case-by-case basis near certain types of locations.
-Instead of a blanket ban, for the following types of facilities, council members need to identify particular places where they want to enact the rules.
+The City Council voted to put the same restrictions on a case-by-case basis near certain types of locations.
+For the following types of facilities, council members need to identify particular places where they want to enact the rules.
 Then they must get approval from their colleagues and give two weeks notice to unhoused people camped nearby before enforcing the rules at:

 -Day cares